 All races will finish in Mayer, MN

 Every finisher will receive a We Walk! commemorative medal at the finish.

 Bib numbers should be placed on the front of the chest.
 This helps our water stop workers identify you as a part of the event, makes it possible for our photographers to identify you in the pictures, and makes it easier for our finish line crew to get the timing and the awards done quickly.

-Participants in the 5k, 10k, marathon and 50k should adjust their clothing for the weather prior to proceeding to the start line on the trail adjacent to the 4201 Steiner Street meeting point ( Papa’s Shoe Repair).
-Those races are out-and-back races, so you will finish at the place you started.
+Participants in the 5k, 10k, marathon and 50k should adjust their clothing for the weather prior to proceeding to the start line on the trail.
+All races are out-and-back format courses, so you will finish at the place you started.